Lompandi/protocol-wiki/docs/bedrock/login.md

 The whole data is in a json and there's only one key which is the "chain"

-The chain contains array of jwts, and the receiver follow these step to decrypt the JWT
+The chain contains array of jwts, and the receiver follow these step to process the JWT

 Let make an example, assuming we have a single JWT string: